kimizhu/CapsToOps0129_AzureRight/CapsToOps0129_AzureRight/v1/Topic/RMS-for-Individuals-and-Azure-Rights-Management.md

     When you take this course of action, your organization benefits by being able to integrate Rights Management into its workflows, services, and data stores.
 In addition, you can now manage Rights Management because you have control over your organization’s tenant key for Azure Rights Management.
 You can now do the following:

     -   Configure Exchange and SharePoint to support Azure Rights Management, even if these are running on-premises.
-Exchange and SharePoint are natively supported for the online services, and they are supported by a connector for the on-premises servers.
+Exchange and SharePoint are natively supported for these online services, and they are supported by a connector for the on-premises servers.
 For more information, see the following:

         -   The Exchange Online and SharePoint Online sections from [Office 365: Configuration for clients and online services](../Topic/Configuring-Applications-for-Azure-Rights-Management.md#BKMK_O365) in the [Configuring Applications for Azure Rights Management](../Topic/Configuring-Applications-for-Azure-Rights-Management.md) topic